-Form IL-1023-C filers: If you are filing Form IL-1023-C, Composite Income and Replacement Tax Return, report the amounts on Form IL-4562 on your proforma Form IL-1065, or Form IL-1120-ST, whichever is applicable.
+Form IL-1023-C filers: If you are filing Form IL-1023-C, Composite Income and Replacement Tax Return, report the amounts on Form IL-4562 on your pro forma Form IL-1065 or Form IL-1120-ST, whichever is applicable.

-=Note → If you receive any amount of depreciation additions or subtractions from a partnership or S corporation on Schedule K-1-P, do not include those amounts on Schedule 4562.
+ENote If you receive any amount of depreciation additions or subtractions from a partnership or S corporation on Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, do not include these amounts on Form IL-4562.